chocolatey-community/chocolatey-packages/CONTRIBUTING.md

 This repository presents **the latest and highest package standards**.
+The purpose of this repository is to provide packages that are:

+* **Stable**
+Current and earlier versions should generally work so you could depend on them.
+The most stable packages are those that are embedded (see [1.4.4](#114-embed-a-package-if-allowed)).
+* **High quality**
+Packages should be resilient and should provide parameters where adequate.
+* **Free**
+Packages shold be generally usable by anybody without any special prerequisites.

+To achieve those goals we are practicing the following priorities when adding new or maintaing existing packages:

+1. Cross platform FOSS packages.
+1. Windows only FOSS packages.
+1. Freeware packages.
+1. Commercial packages with unrestricted trials.

+When packages have the same priorities, software with higher number of users will generally be considered more important.

+Existing packages of the chocolatey user that no longer fit above principles will be unlisted, and will only continue to be updated when the original maintainer or a community member fixes the package.

-Please read the following sections carefully, especially because some of the rules are enforced and if broken will fail the PR build.
+The following sections present complete set of guideliness, please read them carefully, especially since some of the rules are enforced and if broken will result in the failed PR build.

-All contributors should issue pull request containing single package.
-In special cases multiple packages per PR can be allowed.

 ---

     [Packages](#1-packages)                                                                                 [Source Files](#2-source-files)    [Teamwork](#3-teamwork)
     [Basics](#11-basics) - [Metadata](#12-metadata) - [AU Script](#13-au-script) - [UI Automation](#14-ui-automation)

 ---